A Winter Slip

 As soon as the kids dropped their backpacks and put away their snow gear, I told both of them that I was sorry.
 I said that I was frustrated at the bus that morning, and I took it out on them, and I shouldn't have.
 I was wrong.
 They both shrugged and moved along with their afternoon.

 But later, as I was standing at the kitchen counter making dinner, Theo came over and snuggled against my arm.
-I knew he was telling me that he forgave me.
+I knew he was telling me that he had forgiven me.